wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ```

 The program then checks and blocks if a queen has already been placed in the chosen row.
-This is done using a negated expression:
+This is done using a guard expression:
 ```
 !rows[row];
 ```